japila-books/spark-sql-internals/docs/logical-operators/LeafNode.md

 `computeStats` simply throws an `UnsupportedOperationException`.

-NOTE: Logical operators, e.g. link:spark-sql-LogicalPlan-ExternalRDD.adoc[ExternalRDD], link:spark-sql-LogicalPlan-LogicalRDD.adoc[LogicalRDD] and `DataSourceV2Relation`, or relations, e.g. `HadoopFsRelation` or `BaseRelation`, use link:spark-sql-properties.adoc#spark.sql.defaultSizeInBytes[spark.sql.defaultSizeInBytes] internal property for the default estimated size if the statistics could not be computed.
+NOTE: Logical operators, e.g. spark-sql-LogicalPlan-ExternalRDD.md[ExternalRDD], spark-sql-LogicalPlan-LogicalRDD.md[LogicalRDD] and `DataSourceV2Relation`, or relations, e.g. `HadoopFsRelation` or `BaseRelation`, use spark-sql-properties.md#spark.sql.defaultSizeInBytes[spark.sql.defaultSizeInBytes] internal property for the default estimated size if the statistics could not be computed.

-NOTE: `computeStats` is used exclusively when `SizeInBytesOnlyStatsPlanVisitor` uses the link:spark-sql-SizeInBytesOnlyStatsPlanVisitor.adoc#default[default case] to compute the size statistic (in bytes) for a link:spark-sql-LogicalPlan.adoc[logical operator].
+NOTE: `computeStats` is used exclusively when `SizeInBytesOnlyStatsPlanVisitor` uses the spark-sql-SizeInBytesOnlyStatsPlanVisitor.md#default[default case] to compute the size statistic (in bytes) for a spark-sql-LogicalPlan.md[logical operator].